-Student Code of Conduct and Academic Ethics
+Academic Ethics Code of Conduct

 WCTC Student Handbook

 The WCTC Student Handbook contains student policies, procedures, and resources that apply to all students at WCTC.
-Additional information on student development, the student code of conduct, and the academics ethics code of conduct are included within the WCTC Student Handbook as well.
+Additional information on student life, the student code of conduct, and the academics ethics code of conduct are included within the WCTC Student Handbook as well.
 For full versions of the policies and procedures please refer to the Student Handbook.